Center-for-Computational-Psychiatry/task_dungeon-portals-game/README.md

 ### Main Gameplay:

-- The game begins on the Home Screen, where the player chooses to enter one of two rooms.
+- The game begins on the Home Screen, where the player chooses to enter one of two dungeons.
-- Unknown to the player, these rooms correspond to Option A (high reward, high cost) and Option B (moderate reward, no cost).
+- Unknown to the player, these dungeons correspond to Option A (high reward, high cost) and Option B (moderate reward, no cost).
-- Upon entering a room, the player earns a certain number of points.
+- Upon entering a dungeon, the player earns a certain number of points.
-- Each room contains portals, with the goal of finding a way to the "escape" door.
+- Each dungeon contains portals, with the goal of finding a way to the "escape" door.
-- The player navigates through these portals, which teleport them to different sections of the room, until they reach the escape door.
+- The player navigates through these portals, which teleport them to different sections of the dungeon, until they reach the escape door.
-- Depending on whether the room represents Option A or B, the portals may cause the player to lose points.
+- Depending on whether the dungeon represents Option A or B, the portals may cause the player to lose points.
-- Once the player escapes the room, they return to the Home Screen to make another choice.
+- Once the player escapes the dungeon, they return to the Home Screen to make another choice.

 ### Objective:

-- Throughout the game, the player monitors their point balance to determine the best room to enter.
+- Throughout the game, the player monitors their point balance to determine the best dungeon to enter.
 - The game consists of a set number of rounds (e.g., 15 rounds total).
-- Over multiple rounds, the player may develop a preference for a particular room.
+- Over multiple rounds, the player may develop a preference for a particular dungeon.

 ### Analysis: